 Why did you do it?

-We are doing research on software repositories.
-Github is an exciting new data source for us, one that has several of the problems we are facing as data miners solved.
+We are doing research on software analytics.
+Github is an exciting data source for us, one that has several of the problems we are facing as data miners solved.
 The uniformity of data will allow scaling of research to hundreds or thousands of repositories spanning across multiple languages and application domains.